 The next tip for building a productive virtual office team is to treat payroll precisely as you would do in a traditional office with mailed paychecks or direct deposit.

-There are a lot of payroll services are available in the market that allow you to automate salary payments and compensations with creating any legal system problems.
+There are a lot of payroll services are available in the market that allows you to automate salary payments and compensations with creating any legal system problems.

 Team-building events are essential to remind your employees that they’re not alone in the company.
 These events are a great way to reward your freelancers or contractors and keep them working hard for you.